François Achille Bazaine: Trial for Treason

-"There was nothing shown in the tiral at Versailles to prove to unprejudiced observers that bazaine was a traitor, or that he had done all in his power to extricate his army from the perilous position in which it had been placed."
+"There was nothing shown in the trial at Versailles to prove to unprejudiced observers that Bazaine was a traitor, or that he had done all in his power to extricate his army from the perilous position in which it had been placed."

 Bazaine surrendered only after receiving letters recommending him to do so from his generals, but the presentation of these at the trial was ignored.
 "I have read every word of the evidence [against Bazaine] and believe it to be the most malicious casuistry" (New York Times correspondent).
 A letter which Prince Frederick Charles wrote in Bazaine's favour only added to the wrath of the people, who cried aloud for his execution.